-Dental caries is the most common chronic infectious disease of childhood, caused by the interaction of bacteria, mainly Streptococcus mutans, and sugary foods on tooth enamel.
+Dental caries is the most common chronic infectious disease of childhood, caused by the interaction of bacteria, mainly Streptococcus mutants, and sugary foods on tooth enamel.
 S. mutans can spread from mother to baby during infancy and can induce even pre-dentate infants.
-These bacteria break down sugars for energy, causing an acidic environment in the mouth and result in demineralization of the enamel of the teeth and dental caries.
-Early childhood caries (ECC) is a serious public health problem our country.
+These bacteria break down sugars for energy, causing an acidic environment in the mouth and resulting in demineralization of the enamel of the teeth and dental caries.
+Early childhood caries (ECC) is a serious public health problem in our country.
 Early childhood caries can begin early in life, progresses rapidly in children who are at high risk, and often goes untreated.
-Its consequences can affect the immediate and long-term quality of life of the child and family, and can have significant social and economic consequences beyond the immediate family as well.
+Its consequences can affect the immediate and long-term quality of life of the child and family and can have significant social and economic consequences beyond the immediate family as well.

-In general, perspective dental caries is accepted as primarily a microbial disease, but we would also emphasize that dietary features play a crucial and a secondary role.
+In general, prospective dental caries is accepted as primarily a microbial disease, but we would also emphasize that dietary features play a crucial and secondary role.
 The length of time of exposure of the teeth to sugar is the principal factor in the etiology of dental caries; it is known that acids produced by bacteria after sugar intake persist for 20–40 min.
 Caries risk is greatest if sugars are consumed at high frequency and are in a form that is retained in the mouth for long periods.

-We believe that ECC is largely preventable by early examination (schedule your child’s first dentist visit with the first birthday), identification of individual risk factors, parental counseling and education, and initiation of preventive care procedures such as topical fluoride application, the progressive nature of dental disease can quickly diminish the general health and quality of life for the affected infants, toddlers, and children
+We believe that ECC is largely preventable by early examination (schedule your child’s first dentist visit with the first birthday), identification of individual risk factors, parental counseling and education, and initiation of preventive care procedures such as topical fluoride application, the progressive nature of the dental disease can quickly diminish the general health and quality of life for the affected infants, toddlers, and children